John Davis (paediatrician): Background

-Davis was married to Madeleine Vinicombe Davis née Ashlin (died 1991), who became an editor, and principal member of the Winnicott Publications Committee, established to edit Donald Winnicott papers, for posthumous publication.
+Davis was married to Madeleine Vinicombe Davis née Ashlin (died 1991) who became an editor, and principal member of the Winnicott Publications Committee, established to edit Donald Winnicott's papers, for posthumous publication.

+Davis died in Great Shelford on 4 May 2025, at the age of 101.

 Career

 Davis was a Nuffield Research Fellow in Oxford, and conducted major research into newborn physiology, particularly related to the understanding of apnoea.
 As a senior lecturer and later reader at Hammersmith Hospital, Davis worked to improve and develop neonatal intensive care.
 Davis eventually became Professor of Child Health in Manchester, and after twelve years, he moved to Cambridge, becoming Foundation Professor of paediatrics at the University of Cambridge.
 Davis opened the Winnicott Research unit, named after Donald Winnicott in 1989.

 Awards

 Davis was awarded the prestigious James Spence Medal in 1991.